1. What is ECO?

 2. Can cavity wall insulation be removed and replaced under ECO?

-We understand that there may be some exceptional circumstances where there is pre-existing insulation which must be removed as it is causing a health and safety risk to the occupants of the premises and/or the structural integrity of the building it is in.
+We understand that there may be some exceptional circumstances where pre-existing cavity wall insulation must be removed as it is causing a health and safety risk to the occupants of the premises and/or the structural integrity of the building in which it is located.
 In these exceptional circumstances a suitably qualified independent professional must provide:

 - detailed reasons for why the insulation has to be removed